-Diskette-Drive Light: When this light is on, it indicates that the diskette drive heads are being positioned or that your computer is reading from or writing to a diskette.
+Diskette-Drive Light: When this light is on, it indicates that the diskette drive is in use.

 Starting Your Computer

 What you see and hear when you start up your computer depends upon the settings in the Start Options menu of the Configuration/Setup Utility program.
 The default settings are Power On Status [Disabled] and Power On Self Test [Quick].